Métis buffalo hunting: Summer hunts

 Leaving Pembina on June 21 the group travelled 150 mi southwest reaching the Sheyenne River nine days later.
 On July 3, sighting buffalo 100 mi further, 400 mounted hunters killed about 1,000.
 In carts the women then arrived to cut up the meat and haul the pieces back to the camp.
 It took the women several days to prepare the dried meat.
 The camp then moved on to another site.
 That year the hunting group returned to Fort Garry with about 900 lb of buffalo meat per cart or 1089000 lb in all or the dried meat of between 10,000 and 10,500 buffalo.

 In 1849 there were two summer hunts from the Red River.
-The St. Francois Xavier (White Horse Plain) group alone numbered 700 Métis, 200 Indians, 603 carts, 600 horses, 200 oxen and 400 dogs.
+The St. Francois Xavier (White Horse Plain) group alone numbered 700 Métis, 200 First Nations, 603 carts, 600 horses, 200 oxen and 400 dogs.

 Isaac Stevens of the US Pacific Railroad Surveys (1853-1854) who camped near the Red River hunters near Devil's Lake, North Dakota in 1853 (July 16) provided a description of the 1853 summer hunt.

 The hunt was led by Jean Baptiste Wilkie and had 1,300 people, 1,200 animals and 824 carts.
 The camp consisted of 104 tepees, most shared by two families, arranged within a circle of carts which covered in skins provided additional sleeping quarters.
 The animals are driven into the circle at night and 36 men stand guard on the sleeping camp.

 Six days later Stevens group encountered another hunting group led by Urbain Delorme of St. Francois Xavier.
 Delorme led this group, that averaged 500 carts, for 25 consecutive years.